aws/sagemaker-python-sdk/doc/api/training/smp_versions/latest/smd_model_parallel_pytorch_tensor_parallel.rst

 .. class:: smdistributed.modelparallel.torch.nn.DistributedAttentionLayer(num_attention_heads=32, attention_head_size=32, hidden_size=1024, attention_dropout_prob=0.1, hidden_dropout_prob=0.1, layernorm_epsilon=1e-5, initializer_range=0.02, use_normal_initialization=False, cross_attention=False, causal_mask_size=None, pre_layernorm=False, post_layernorm=True)

-   -  A distributed implementation for the attention block.
+   A distributed implementation for the attention block.
 Includes the computation of the self- or cross-attention (context layer), followed by a linear mapping and dropout, which is optionally followed by the residual-connection and layer normalization.

+   For more information about what's the reference implementation of this module, see :ref:`smdmp-tp-appendix`.

    -  **Arguments:**

       -  See :class:`smdistributed.modelparallel.torch.nn.DistributedTransformerLayer` for descriptions of the